syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 #### Changing the ItemsSource of combo box

 By default, the `ItemsSource` for SfComboBox is auto-generated for enum types and collection type properties.
-For other types, you can set the `ItemsSource` by using the [IDataFormSourceProvider]`Link`.
+For other types, you can set the `ItemsSource` by using the `IDataFormSourceProvider`.

 #### Using IDataFormSourceProvider